 Type the connection command: CON 00 <CR>.
 You can also use the abbreviated form, C 0 <CR>.
-The Fradswitch displays the opening screen (Figure 5-1) of the command facility, and the TEST indicator on the Fradswitch's front panel turns on.
+The Fradswitch-6A/S displays the opening screen (Figure 5-1) of the command facility; the Fradswitch-12A/S shows a similar screen with the Fradswitch-12A/S message in it.
+The TEST indicator on the Fradswitch's front panel turns on.

-FRADSWITCH-8A COMMAND PORT

-REV X.Y

-ENTER FRADSWITCH-8A PASSWORD:
+FRADSWITCH-6A/S COMMAND PORT REV X.Y ENTER FRADSWITCH-6A/S PASSWORD:

 Figure 5-1.
-Fradswitch-8A opening screen.
+Fradswitch-6A/S opening screen.